skip to content

 Then, simply add your course content and materials (any file size or format will do), and switch from “Draft” to “Published” when you’re ready to publish your course content.

 Not on Podia yet?
-Get started today for free
+Get started today with a free 30-day trial.

 Now for the fun part -- opening the doors to enrollment and your official course launch.